8 Best Soft Dry Dog Foods – 2023 Reviews & Top Picks

 Many fruits are excellent for your pet’s health, including blueberries, strawberries, apples, and others.
 These fruits also supply vitamins and minerals and are a great source of antioxidants.
 Antioxidants help boost your pet’s immune system, keeping away disease and helping infections heal quicker.

-Omega fats are not a required ingredient, but they can be extremely beneficial to your pet’s health.
-Omega fats help with brain and eye development in the early stages of your pet’s life, making them a critical component to puppy care.
+Omega fats can be extremely beneficial to your pet’s health.
+Omega fats help with brain and eye development in the early stages of your pet’s life, making them a critical component of puppy care.
 As your pet ages, these fats remain useful because they help provide a softer, shinier coat.
 Omega fats can also help with arthritis as well as chronic kidney disease, improving your pet’s quality of life.
 Fish oil usually provides omega fats, but they can come from other ingredients like flax.

 Ingredients to Avoid